 - The search term is too new.
 You might need to wait a few days or weeks to see predictions.

-You can't turn off Autocomplete because it's built into Google Search to help you search for information faster and easier.
-You can always choose not to click on the Autocomplete predictions.
+You can't turn off autocomplete because it's built into Google Search to help you search for information faster and easier.
+You can always choose not to click search predictions.

 Report offensive predictions